ktorio/ktor-documentation/topics/deploy.md

 * **GraalVM**

-   Ktor Server applications can make use of [GraalVM](Graalvm.md) in order to have native images for different platforms.
+   Ktor server applications can make use of [GraalVM](Graalvm.md) in order to have native images for different platforms.
+   The [Ktor Gradle plugin](https://github.com/ktorio/ktor-build-plugins) allows you to build a project's GraalVM native image.